canonical/spread-images/README.md

 Base images are images with no any dependency or extra configuration, just the settings needed to boot on gce.
 Those images are used as baed to create final images with test dependencies which are used for snapd test suite.

-Some base images are created as part of the computeengine projects and others are used from other projects like ubuntu-os-cloud.
+Some base images are created as part of the snapd-spread projects and others are used from other projects like ubuntu-os-cloud.

-The criteria for naming base images on computeengine project follows the rule:
+The criteria for naming base images on snapd-spread project follows the rule:

 	name: <osname>-<version>-<arch>-base-v<date>
 	family: <osname>-<version>-<arch>-base